 Choose one from the following:

-In addition to three semesters of Gen. Ed.
+In addition to three semesters of Core Cur.
 Science, students are strongly urged to take a fourth science foundation course.

 3-4 courses selected from this list or by permission.
 Depending on whether student has elected the highly recommended fourth science course, student must select 3 or 4 courses from these regularly offered courses: